nonomal/CleanMeter/README.md

 > Did you like my work?
 Consider supporting me so I can keep putting hours in.
 > https://ko-fi.com/danil0v3s

+> [!IMPORTANT]
+> We're about to release 0.0.4 which will DROP the need of MSI Afterburner and rely entirely on HWInfo alone.
+We heard some of you dislike Afterburner so we opted to go the least friction route.

 ## What is this?

 A small desktop companion app to display sleek graphs overlays from Afterburner.
 Designs were made by [/u/Violetmars](https://www.reddit.com/user/Violetmars/)